|

 6. Get your tax documents together

-Personal income taxes have to be submitted by April 15 each year, unless an extension is filed (but taxes due need to be paid in April regardless).
-Use the new year financial checklist to kick-start your tax-filing process.
+Personal income taxes are due by April 15 each year, unless you file for an extension (but remember, any taxes owed still need to be paid by April).
+Use this checklist to jump-start your tax-filing process.

 • Last year’s tax return